Portuguese Air Force: The air branch becomes the Portuguese Air Force

 The GDACI 1 covered Continental Portugal and was under the command of the 1st Air Region.
-A GDACI 2 under the command of the Azores Air Zone, with radar sites in the Terceira Island (21 Squadron) and Santa Maria Island (22 Squadron), was also foreseen, but it was never activated.
+A GDACI 2 under the command of the Azores Air Zone, with radar sites on Terceira Island (21 Squadron) and Santa Maria Island (22 Squadron), was also foreseen, but it was never activated.

 The possible integration of units of paratroopers in the air forces was already foresee in the legislation which created the independent air branch in 1952.
 On 9 July 1955, a group of 188 Portuguese military personnel receives the paratrooper brevet in the Spanish Military Parachute School at Alcantarilla, in the graduation ceremony these elements being awarded with green berets, becoming the first beret users in the Portuguese Armed Forces.
 By the Decree 40 395 of 23 November 1955, the Portuguese Paratroopers are finally organised.
 The Paratroopers were part of the SEA, but were under the command of the Ministry of the Army for the purpose of its employment in the ground and respective training.
 The initial unit - the Paratroopers Caçadores Battalion - was activated on 1 January 1956, being barracked at Tancos, with the nearby Air Base No 3 being responsible to provide the means for its air transportation and launching.
 The organisation of these troops would be adjusted by the Decree 42 073 of 31 December 1958, ceasing its links to the Army, with the Paratroopers becoming under the complete command of the Air Force, where they will stay until 1993.

 The organisation of the FAP suffers an adjustment defined by the Decree-law 41492 of 31 December 1957.
 Among other adjustments, this act terminated with the separation between the Land Air Forces and the Naval Air Forces branches, creating an unified establishment for the FAP.
 While the officers aviators of the Land Air Forces were automatically integrated in the unified establishment, the officers aviators of the Naval Air Forces would only integrate in it if they expressly required, returning to the Navy establishment if not.
 Many of the naval aviators opted to maintain themselves in the Navy, with some of them remaining however in extraordinary deployment in the Air Force until reaching the limit of age or rank.
 The last remaining Navy aviators would leave FAP in the early 1960s.

 In 1958, FAP started to receive its first North American F-86F Sabre transonic jet fighters.
-Captain Moura Pinto does the first F-86F flight on 22 September 1958 and, two days latter, the same pilot does the first Portuguese supersonic flight, by doing a dive with one of the Sabres.
+Captain Moura Pinto does the first F-86F flight on 22 September 1958 and, two days later, the same pilot does the first Portuguese supersonic flight, by doing a dive with one of the Sabres.
 The F-86F are transitorily based at Ota, while the planned fighter air base at Monte Real was still under construction.